-The Caterpillar Room is led by our extremely talented and experienced Deputy Nursery Manager who is supported by a small team of well qualified, experienced and caring staff, most of whom have been at the nursery for many years.
-We are very fortunate that we retain staff for long periods of time; our longest standing member of staff in the Caterpillar Room has been at the nursery for 20 years!
-In the Caterpillar Room we have an adult:child ratio of at least 1:4.
-Our aim is to support families and their children to settle into nursery life and start their learning journey with us.
-This begins with a home visit and continues with an open door policy, where staff are always available to discuss concerns, achievements or just have a chat.
+The Caterpillar Room is led by our extremely talented and experienced Deputy Nursery Manager who is supported by a small team of well qualified, experienced and caring staff.
+In the Caterpillar Room we have an adult:child ratio of 1:3 or 1:4 depending on the age of the children.
+Our aim is to support families and their children in the best way possible as they continue their learning journey with us, or for some start it in this room.
+If children join us in our Caterpillar Room they will have an online call (currently in place of our home visit).
+We then offer a complimentary 2 hour visit and staff are always available during the induction phase to discuss concerns or worries, achievements or just have a chat.

 The room contains areas of continuous provision which are open ended, promote imaginative play and independence.
 The purpose of an effective continuous provision is to offer children a constant environment that is safe for them to explore whilst challenging their learning.
 It also allows children the freedom to explore and become independent in making choices.
 An important part of the EYFS is to support children in becoming active learners; continuous provision allows children to demonstrate this aspect and practitioners can closely observe this during their play.